The Cremator: Plot

 Kopfrkingl shows the new assistant Mr. Dvorak the ropes at the crematorium.
 When discussing the crisis in Sudetenland Karel says he is not worried because he has "a drop of German blood".
 He asks a coworker he is smitten with to go on the tour of the facility with them but she refuses.
 Kopfrkingl shows Dvorak the catafalque and the coffin room.
 Dvorak bumps into a metal rod standing against the wall and Karel snaps at him not to throw it away because it could be very useful to them later.
 He also shows Dvorak a room filled with urns, all of which are filled with human ashes.
 Kopfrkingl is proud that he has "liberated" these people from the terrible sufferings of their life and sent them on to be reincarnated.
-Despite claiming to be moral and abstinent, Kopfrkingl sexually harasses the coworker he likes, visits a brothel run by "Mrs. Iris" (comically, the prostitute he chooses, named "Dagmar", is played by Vlasta Chramostová, the same actress who plays his wife) and drinks (though he assures his compatriots that it is only a "ceremonial glass").
+Despite claiming to be moral and abstaining from smoking and alcohol, Kopfrkingl makes an unwanted sexual advance on the coworker he likes, visits a brothel run by "Mrs. Iris" (comically, the prostitute he chooses, named "Dagmar", is played by Vlasta Chramostová, the same actress who plays his wife) and drinks (though he assures his compatriots that it is only a "ceremonial glass").
 He also has qualms about Mr. Dvorak's frequent smoking.

 Karel takes his wife and children on visits to a carnival (in particular a wax museum displaying gruesome murders, severed heads and body parts) and to a boxing match, but it remains clear that he is aloof and cut off from them.
 At a Christmas Eve dinner, Karel openly mentions his new-found respect for the Nazi party and the Third Reich, which begins to worry his wife.
 On Reinke's orders, Kopfrkingl spies on a Jewish ceremony and makes a report at the Nazi-owned casino.
 Reinke thanks him for his work but warns him that his wife is possibly Jewish due to her having prepared a Jewish-style carp dinner for them on Christmas Eve and having hid an invitation from Reinke.
 He tells Karel that it will be impossible for him to get better positions within the party if he remains married to her.

 Kopfrkingl, now under the sway of Reinke and his disturbed Buddhist beliefs, hangs his wife from a noose.
-He sees visions of himself as an Asian monk assuring himself that he is doing the right thing by "liberating" his victims and that he will be rewarded by becoming the next Dalai Lama.
+He sees visions of himself as a Tibetan Buddhist monk assuring himself that he is doing the right thing by "liberating" his victims and that he will be rewarded by becoming the next Dalai Lama.
 The vision says he must prepare to journey to the eternal Fatherland in the Himalayas.
 Kopfrkingl delivers a eulogy for his wife, but it quickly descends into a Hitler-influenced mania about the importance of death in the new world order that the Führer is creating.
 Most of his former friends leave, but Reinke and his Nazi comrades are overjoyed and give him the Nazi salute.